prime31/Nez/FAQs/UI.md

 		blue: [116, 139, 167, 255],
 		dialogDim: [50, 50, 50, 50]
 	},
-	// array of any LibGdxAtlases.
+	// array of any SpriteAtlases.
 The path should be the same one you would use to load it via the content system.
 	LibGdxAtlases: [ 'bin/skin/uiskinatlas' ],

 	// array of any TextureAtlases.
 The path should be the same one you would use to load it via the content system.